mikeknep/katas/README.md

 # Code Katas

-This is a collection of coding katas.
-Currently only Ruby, but I expect more will come soon.
+This is a collection of coding katas and other exercises.

 ## Ruby